kuzzleio/documentation/README.md

 EX: `createDocument.js` / `createDocument.go` / `...`

 Now in markdown just add `[code-example=createDocument]` where you want.
-When metalsmith will build, te code-example tag will be remplaced by the code in each code example files.
+When metalsmith will build, the code-example tag will be remplaced by the code in each code example files.

 ## Override markdown
 Because each languages supported for SDKs can have specifications, It's possible to override markdown.
-Like code-example, create a subfolder `sections` and put markdown file in it.
+Like code-example, create a subfolder `sections` and put markdown files in it.

 EX: `createDocument_js.md` / `createDocument_go.md` / `createDocument_default.md` / `...`

-Please note that '_language' is important for build process in metalsmith (so don't add another _ in filename.
+Please note that `_language` is important for build process in metalsmith (so please, don't add another `_` in filename).

 Now you can add this tag in your markdown to allow metalsmith to override parts of markdown : `[section=createDocument]`